Quaker Instant Oatmeal

 Quaker Instant Oatmeal (Instant Quaker Oatmeal until 1995) is a type of oatmeal made by the Quaker Oats Company, first launched in 1966.
+It is made from whole grain oats.

+It can be consumed in a variety of ways, most commonly with milk or water.

+Quaker Oats Company

+The Quaker Oats Company originally began as the American Cereal company, but changed its name to The Quaker Oats Company in 1901.
+The wild success of the company started with its Quaker Oats and quickly expanded to a variety of products produced for the convenience of its takers.
+Quaker Quick Oats was introduced in 1922, then Life Cereal in 1961, and Quaker Instant Oatmeal in 1966.
+What is most widely known to most users is flavored instant oatmeal which was introduced in 1970.
+The Quaker brand was the first brand to feature a recipe on its box, promoting ease of use.

 Preparation

 Quaker Instant Oatmeal comes in 1.5 oz (43 g) single-serving packets and is usually flavored.
 Flavors include but are not limited to cinnamon, apple, and honey.
 The oatmeal is prepared by mixing with boiling water and stirring, hence being referred to as "instant"; once mixed, the oatmeal is ready within a minute.
-It can also be prepared by adding up to 2/3 cup of water and microwaving for 30-60 seconds.
-Milk may also be used.
+It can also be prepared by adding up to 2/3 cup of water and microwaving for 30–60 seconds.
+Milk may also be used as a richer substitute for water.